tAndreaniSanofi/GeneModuleScore/README.md

 ```
 ### Description and exaplanation of the 4 input and 1 output
 Rscript is used to run an R script from unix command line while "Gene_Module.R" is the script to run
-The 5 main parameters that the script takes are:
+The 5 main parameters the script takes are:
 1) cell_types_and_genes.txt: file in which for each cell type there is a list of gene specific;
 2) "Plasmacell": Name of the cell to compute the gene module score, this is a full list (please use the exact word(s) using "":
 	- Basophils